mixxxdj/manual/source/chapters/user_interface.rst

   :term:`quantized <quantization>` so that they begin on a beat.

 **Keylock Toggle**
-  :term:`Keylock <key lock>` locks the track's pitch so that adjustments to its tempo via the rate slider do not affect its pitch.
+  :term:`Key lock <key lock>` locks the track's pitch so that adjustments to its tempo via the rate slider do not affect its pitch.
 This is useful if you would like to speed up or slow down a track and avoid the “chipmunk” effect that speeding up vocals has.